mlabuda2/nf-tower-docs/docs/credentials/docker_container_credentials.md

 ### Container registry credentials

 From version 22.4, Tower supports the configuration of credentials for container registry services.
-Docker Hub container credentials make use of [Personal Access Tokens](https://docs.docker.com/docker-hub/access-tokens/) and can be configured in Tower from the Credentials tab:
+Docker Hub container credentials make use of [Personal Access Tokens](https://docs.docker.com/docker-hub/access-tokens/).
+Your Docker Hub credentials can be configured in Tower from the Credentials tab:

 **1.** Select **Add Credentials**.